Hudson Relays 2023

 We are excited to invite you to participate in the 2023 Hudson Relays program!

-Continuing the tradition throughout the past 5 years, we will also be hosting a livestream on Saturday, April 29th at 9:30 am.
+Continuing the tradition throughout the past 6 years, we will also be hosting a livestream on Saturday, April 29th at 9:30 am.
 We encourage those around campus to join us for a watch party at the Jolly Scholar.
 Yes, there will be a competition!
 Yes, there will be an opening and closing ceremony!
 Yes, there will be a race to the finish line!

 Here's how you can participate: